The anti-diagonal filtration: reduced theory and applications: A REDUCED FILTRATION ON

 Let $\mathfrak{s}_{0}$ denote the torsion $\text{Spin}^{c}$-structure on $\SxS$, and let $\sfr \in \text{Spin}^{c}(\DBC{K})$.
 Equipped with their respective $\red{R}$ filtrations, Lemma \ref{lem:RredR} provides that the complexes $\widehat{CF}(\h_{n-1}, \sfr \# \sO)$ and $\widehat{CF}(\h_{n}, \sfr \# \sO)$ have the same filtered chain homotopy type.

 Further, let $\h'$ denote the genus-$(n-1)$ Heegaard diagram for $\DBCs{K}$ obtained from $b$ in the unreduced sense.
-One can see that this Heegaard diagram is isotopic to $\h_{n}$.
-Also, the fork diagram covered by $\h_{n}$ only differs from the fork diagram covered by $\h'$ by an extra pair of punctures.
+One can see that this diagram is isotopic to $\h_{n}$.
+Also, the fork diagram covered by $\h_{n}$ only differs from the fork diagram covered by $\h'$ by an extra pair of punctures which are far from any arcs in the diagram.
 Identifying Bigelow generators in the obvious way and observing that $s_{R}(b) = s_{\red{R}}(b'),$ one obtains that the $R$-filtered complex $\widehat{CF}(\h')$ has the same filtered chain homotopy type as the $\red{R}$-filtered complex $\widehat{CF}(\h_{n})$.